dcole505/pizza-parlor/README.md

 ## Specs

-* Spec: Allow the user to choose from dropdown menu to select toppings.
+* Spec: Allow the user to choose from a size option.
-  * Input: The user selects pepperoni
+  * Input: The user selects 'small'
-  * Output: Pepperoni is shown as a selected item.
+  * Output: price increased by 12

 ## Setup/Installation Requirements